Androgyny: Gender expression

 Gender expression that includes a mixture of masculine and feminine characteristics can be described as androgynous.
 The categories of masculine and feminine in gender expression are socially constructed, and rely on shared conceptions of clothing, behavior, communication style, and other aspects of presentation.
 In some cultures, androgynous gender expression has been celebrated, while in others, androgynous expression has been limited or suppressed.
 To say that a culture or relationship is androgynous is to say that it lacks rigid gender roles, or has blurred lines between gender roles.

 The word genderqueer is often used by androgynous individuals to refer to themselves, but the terms genderqueer and androgynous are neither equivalent nor interchangeable.
 Genderqueer, by virtue of its ties with queer culture, carries sociopolitical connotations that androgyny does not carry.
-For these reasons, some androgynes may find the label genderqueer inaccurate, inapplicable, or offensive.
+For the association with homosexuality, some androgynes may find the label genderqueer inaccurate, inapplicable, or offensive.
 Androgyneity is considered by some to be a viable alternative to androgyn for differentiating internal (psychological) factors from external (visual) factors.

 An alternative to androgyny is gender-role transcendence: the view that individual competence should be conceptualized on a personal basis rather than on the basis of masculinity, femininity, or androgyny.

-In agenderism, the division of people into women and men (in the psychical sense), is considered erroneous and artificial.
+In agenderism, the division of people into women and men (in the physical sense), is considered erroneous and artificial.
 Agendered individuals are those who reject gender labeling in conception of self-identity and other matters.
 They see their subjectivity through the term person instead of woman or man.
 According to E. O. Wright, genderless people can have traits, behaviors and dispositions that correspond to what is currently viewed as feminine and masculine, and the mix of these would vary across persons.
-Nevertheless, it doesn't suggest that everyone would be androgynous in their identities and practices in the absence of gendered relations.
+Nevertheless, it does not suggest that everyone would be androgynous in their identities and practices in the absence of gendered relations.
 What disappears in the idea of genderlessness is any expectation that some characteristics and dispositions are strictly attributed to a person of any biological sex.